Lucien-XIAO/Lucien-XIAO.github.io/PMA/index_english.md

 - **"Probabilités approfondies (UM4MA311)"**
 - **a part of "Martingales et contrôle stochastique (UM4MA280)"**

+For this course, I recommend the documents “Measure Theory, Probability, and Stochastic Processes” by Jean-François Le Gall, “[M2 Revisions](/PMA/M2_Revisions.pdf)” by Nicolas Fournier, and the corrected exercises “Martingales and Markov Chains” by Paolo Baldi, Laurent Mazliak, and Pierre Priouret.

 **My PMA course selection or materials**

 Here is my M2-PMA course selection (Major stochastic process)